List of Gentlemen cricketers (1806–1840)

-The Gentlemen v Players first-class cricket fixture was first played in 1806 and, despite many difficulties in the early years, it had by 1840 become an established annual event in the English cricket calendar.
+The Gentlemen v Players fixture was first played in 1806 and, despite many difficulties in the early years, it had by 1840 become an established annual event in the English cricket calendar.
 Apart from the years of the two World Wars, it remained so until 1962.
 The purpose of the fixture was to match the best of the amateur cricketers (the Gentlemen) against the best of the paid professionals (the Players).
 The table below summarises the full career record in the fixture of everyone who made their debuts for the Gentlemen team in the matches played to 1840.